Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

       }
     }
   ],
-  "object": "chat.completion"
 }
 ```

-You can learn more about the [chat protocol here](https://github.com/Azure/azureml_run_specification/blob/chat-protocol/specs/chat-protocol/chat-app-protocol.md).
+You can learn more about the [ChatBootAI OpenAPI protocol here](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ChatBootAI/chatbootai-openapi/main/openapi/openapi-chatbootai.yml) and on [the GitHub repo](https://github.com/ChatBootAI/chatbootai-openapi).

 <div class="info" data-title="note">